United States Postal Service: Same-day trials

 In December 2012, the USPS began a limited one-year trial of same-day deliveries directly from retailers or distribution hubs to residential addresses in the same local area, a service it dubbed "Metro Post".
 The trial was initially limited to San Francisco and the only retailer to participate in the first few weeks was 1-800-FLOWERS.

-In March 2013, the USPS faced new same-day competition for e-commerce deliveries from Google Shopping Express.

 In November 2013, the Postal Service began regular package delivery on Sundays for Amazon customers in New York and Los Angeles, which it expanded to 15 cities in May 2014.
-Amazon Sunday delivery has now been expanded to most major markets as of September 2015.
+Amazon Sunday delivery has been expanded to most major markets as of September 2015.

-Other competition in this area includes online grocers such as AmazonFresh, Webvan, and delivery services operated by grocery stores like Peapod and Safeway.

 Forwarding and holds

-Residential customers can fill out a form to forward mail to a new address, and can also send pre-printed forms to any of their frequent correspondents.
+Residential customers can fill out a form in-person or online to forward mail to a new address, and can also send pre-printed forms to any of their frequent correspondents.
+They must have a valid address to forward their mail from and to, and verify their identity.
 They can also put their mail on "hold", for example, while on vacation.
 The Post Office will store mail during the hold, instead of letting it overflow in the mailbox.
 These services are not available to large buildings and customers of a commercial mail receiving agency, where mail is subsorted by non-Post Office employees into individual mailboxes.

 First-class packages

 In April 2022, the USPS announced it would slow deliveries of almost one third of first-class packages as it sought to rely less on air transportation and find cost savings.
+In July 2023, USPS eliminated First-Class package service and replaced it with USPS Ground Advantage.
+USPS also greatly reduced the use of air transportation for First Class Mail letters and flats.